 Generally, alimony payments can be modified or terminated at full retirement age, which is the age at which you would be eligible to receive full Social Security benefits.
 You should check with Social Security at: https://www.ssa.gov/benefits/retirement/planner/agereduction.html to determine what your particular retirement age is based on the year you were born.

 If you retire before full retirement age, you may also be able to have your payments change.
 However, you will have to show the court that your retirement was in good faith.
 The judge will consider such things as:

 - The ages and health of you and your former spouse

 - The type of work you did and the generally accepted age of retirement in that field

 - Whether your place of employment had a mandatory retirement age

 - Anything else the court deems relevant.

-To get help having your alimony payments modified or terminated after your divorce, reach out to our experienced family law firm.
-We will ensure there is careful review of all changes in circumstances before alimony payments are modified.
+To get help modifying your alimony payments, reach out to our experienced New Jersey family law firm.
+We will carefully review your changed situation or that of your former spouse and help you make your case to the court that your payments should be modified.
 Or if your ex-spouse is trying to reduce or stop payments to you, our alimony lawyer will work to protect your right to that financial support.
-At Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC, our lawyers stand up for the fair treatment of our clients following divorce.
-To find out more about how we can help you, call us at (201) 880-9770.